Updated: Mar 31

 Whatever your previous knowledge of dyslexia, not every person will struggle in the same way.
 My boys were all diagnosed by http://www.dyslexiasparks.org.uk/ in Hull.
 For my eldest son, at 14 his dyslexia is more noticeable in his writing.
 Backwards letters, strange spelling choices which are often impossible to decipher, even for him and lack of basic punctuation and spaces.
 He is verbally great and his amazing school have provided him with a scribe and voice recognition software so his teachers can read the content.
 He also has visual stress so was referred to the visual stress clinic at Hull Royal Infirmary he now wears tinted glasses to help with this.
 My middle son struggles most obviously with his reading, comprehension, using the punctuation in the text and the classic, spelling.
 His writing is beautiful, a complete contrast to his elder brother.
 My youngest son’s dyslexia is spotted easily in his reading and spelling too.
 The phonics that children use to learn to read and write make no sense to the dyslexic child making reading difficult and unenjoyable.

 These are the obvious, classic signs.
 It goes deeper, I had no idea my husband was dyslexic until I bought him an analogue watch as a wedding present.
-Telling time was his nemesis and thinking he was “thick” as an undiagnosed dyslexic he wore a digital watch and covered up his difficulties and made jokes when he was asked to do tasks he found hard.
+Telling time was his nemesis and, growing up thinking he was “thick” as an undiagnosed dyslexic he wore a digital watch and covered up his difficulties and made jokes when he was asked to do tasks he found hard.
 Standing in a lift in our local shopping centre, I asked him the time.
 “It’s 10 to 2” he answered after a minute or so, frowning I answered “I hope not, we’ve just had breakfast!” checking his watch it said 10 past 10.
 Put on the spot, trying to cover up his panic he figured out some of it but processing the task didn’t leave room for thinking about what the time could conceivably be too and he got it wrong.
 It took having our eldest child diagnosed for my lovely intelligent husband to admit where his struggles lay.
 Acknowledging what he’d been hiding for years has helped no end as, understanding the reason, that he was not thick has enabled him to try to learn the things he struggles with, a bit at a time.

 So processing; retrieving and storing information.
 Short term memory; not only is there a struggle to process information coming in but the shelf inside the brain that it arrives on can't hold it for long meaning the information is lost before it gets processed, the over learning of things is paramount.
 Telling time.
 Visual stress, reading, writing, spelling.
 These are just some of the the issues my lovely lot struggle with the most.